Can Reading Books Make You Smarter

 04. Power Up Your Brain

-Yes, reading books can power up your brain!
+Yes, simply reading books can power up your brain!
 A lot of people think that reading is a passive activity, but it’s actually quite active.
-When you read, your brain is constantly making connections and drawing inferences.
-This helps to exercise and strengthen your cognitive abilities.

 05. Make You Think Out of Box